mrgrain/cdk-esbuild/API.md

 A hash of this asset, which is available at construction time.

-As this is a plain string, it
-can be used in construct IDs in order to enforce creation of a new resource when the content hash has changed.
+As this is a plain string, it can be used in construct IDs in order to enforce creation of a new resource when the content hash has changed.

+Defaults to a hash of all files in the resulting bundle.

 ---

 ## Classes <a name="Classes"></a>

 ### EsbuildBundler <a name="@mrgrain/cdk-esbuild.EsbuildBundler"></a>

+Low-level construct that can be used where `BundlingOptions` are required.

+This class directly interfaces with esbuild and provides almost no configuration safeguards.

 #### Initializers <a name="@mrgrain/cdk-esbuild.EsbuildBundler.Initializer"></a>